iandi2002/Rust_/README.md

 ![image](https://github.com/iandi2002/Rust_/assets/79205166/1756ec68-543e-48bc-a3a5-3c6294c1e465)

 You can see that all the sorting methods work correctly, and all have the same result.

 ![image](https://github.com/iandi2002/Rust_/assets/79205166/7d0f1544-46fe-463e-8c48-de0d38b785fb)

+Now the screenshot shows an example of a different number order.
 ![image](https://github.com/iandi2002/Rust_/assets/79205166/6018eb82-0e85-4e49-888a-6d22dfb58559)

+In this example, the answers are also displayed correctly.

 ![image](https://github.com/iandi2002/Rust_/assets/79205166/2b4b35ca-9556-4b2e-aa20-54916595e88a)